 - Letter of support from a mental health professional who affirms patient’s readiness to start transition (ideal to start this process early, may schedule next step while waiting for letter)

-- Meet with gender health endocrinologist or gynecologist to establish care and discuss timeline for starting gender affirming hormone treatment
+- Meet with gender health endocrinologist to establish care and discuss timeline for starting gender affirming hormone treatment

 - Discussion of fertility preservation